horizons-school-of-technology/react-redux-express-template/README.md

 Heroku will follow the `build` command in your `package.json` and compile assets with `webpack.prod.config.js`.
 It runs the Express web server in `server.js`.

 If you're unfamiliar with Heroku deployment (or just need a refresher), they have a really great walkthrough [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

+## Running on Glitch

+1. Go to https://glitch.com/edit/#!/horizons-hackathon-react and click
+  `Remix this 🎤`
+1. Click `Show` at the top to preview your app!